Exia01/SquishyTomatoes/README.md

-Web app that allowed users to create, read, update, and delete movies and reviews on a website, front-end and back-end validations implemented.
+Web app that allowed users to create, read, update, and delete movies and reviews on a website.
+Front-end and back-end validations implemented.
+Tech – Node.js, MongoDB, Bootstrap 4, Angular 6 RESTful